-A stable and healthy baby takes birth from a healthy woman.
-Therefore, you need to take more care of yourself in this beautiful period of pregnancy, including the small body that is having a moment inside you.
-You may have heard the name of folic acid just when you talk about multivitamins, but it may never have wondered how important it really is to your body.
+A stable and healthy baby is born from a healthy woman.
+Therefore, you need to take great care of yourself in this beautiful period of life known as pregnancy.
+That includes taking care of the small body growing inside you.
+You may have heard the name of folic acid just when you've talked about multivitamins, but you may never have wondered how important it really is to your body.
 Doctors specifically prescribe this to pregnant women, and several other people also recommend consuming it during pregnancy.
-But do you know why you need folic acid for health during the pregnancy?
+But do you know why you need folic acid for health during pregnancy?

 What is Folic Acid?

-Also known as folate is, in simple terms, the folic acid is vitamin 'B,' especially vitamin B9.
-Usually, folic acid is found in active folate form, present in dark leafy vegetables, in whole grains, pulses, oranges, etc. It is especially beneficial for the health of pregnant women.
+Also known as folate, in simple terms, folic acid is vitamin 'B,' especially vitamin B9.
+Usually, folic acid is found in active folate form, present in dark leafy vegetables, in whole grains, bananas, oranges, etc. It is especially beneficial for the health of pregnant women.

 Why is folic acid so necessary for pregnant women?
 What is unique in this specific vitamin for pregnant women that makes it different from the rest?
-This particular vitamin is beneficial not only for your health but also for your child.
+This particular vitamin is beneficial not only for your health but also for the health of your child.
 Folic acid helps to increase the speed of umbilical cord cell growth and protects the baby from birth defects in the womb, which is actually one of the main reasons for which folic acid is given to pregnant women.
-In fact, folic acid is a daily necessity and even women who are planning to get pregnant.
-What effect does it have on the body?
+In fact, folic acid is a daily necessity, even women who are planning to get pregnant.

 Folic acid and vitamin B12 work to build healthy red blood cells, necessary for good health.
 The lack of folic acid in women can be a cause of anemia disease.

-Excellent advice is given to use folic acid at the earliest time of pregnancy as it is necessary during the growth of a healthy fetus, especially when the baby's spine is developing.
+It's recommended to use folic acid at the earliest time of pregnancy as possible to contribute to the growth of a healthy fetus, especially when the baby's spine is developing.
 The intake of folic acid can significantly reduce the risk of neural tube defects (NTD), the most common of which are:

 - When the development of the spine and spinal cord is incomplete, it is called spina bifida.